Platinum Blonde (band): History

 After the break-up, Galli created his own architectural design firm, called Belair Design.
-Steffler, who left the band two years prior, became a restaurateur and was the owner of a Toronto nightclub called Twiggy's from 1993 to 2000.
+Steffler, who left the band two years prior, became a Toronto Entertainment District resto-bar owner with a venue called Twiggy from 1993 to 2000 named after the British modeling sensation Twiggy.
 MacLean continued to both play and record music professionally and released a second solo album in 1996.
 Having worked as a hairdresser prior to joining Platinum Blonde, MacLean returned to the profession from time to time to supplement his income.
 Holmes and Tukatsch formed a band called Vertigo in 1996, along with musician Dave Barrett, that later became known as No. 9.
 Described by C. J. O'Connor of the Toronto Star as "pre-inflatable-pig Pink Floyd, powered by Marshall/clothed by Galliano," the band's sound was inspired by the music of the late 1960–early 1970 London rock scene.
 The band was not finding any labels to take them on, so Holmes began to organize once-monthly club events, called "Orange Alert" (based on the alert that sounded whenever penal colonists of the 1960s, British TV series, The Prisoner managed to make an escape.)
 Inspired by happenings of the 1960s, these club events parlayed into the establishment the Mod Club Theatre in 2002, which was co-founded by Holmes and where he would sometimes spin records under the moniker DJ MRK.

 On November 21, 2008, MacLean held a CD release party at the Mod Club for his third solo album Completely.
 MacLean and Holmes also played some Platinum Blonde songs for the attendees.
 MacLean had been suggesting to Holmes for some time that the band get back together, but he died of a heart attack within hours of his performance at the Mod Club.
 MacLean's body was found in his apartment three days later.

 In 2010, Holmes, Galli, and Steffler reunited and played their first Platinum Blonde reunion show at the Mod Club.
 Three days later the band was inducted into the Radio and Television Broadcasters Association Hall of Fame.
 Holmes' said during his acceptance speech: "We decided, because of Kenny, that we would get back together.
 It was great to play together the other night.
 We wish Kenny was there."
 That same year, the electronic duo Crystal Castles released a version of "Not in Love" featuring Robert Smith of The Cure on vocals.
-Steffler was unable to continue to play with the band after developing tinnitus.
+Steffler was unable to continue to play with the band after developing the auditory affliction tinnitus.

 In June 2012, Platinum Blonde members Mark Holmes and Sergio Galli, along with drummer Dan Todd and bassist Rob Laidlaw released the album Now & Never.
 As of 2020, the band was reformed as a trio with Mark Holmes returning to playing bass, Sergio Galli returning on guitar, and Justin "Juice" Kadis on drums.

+On September 28, 2023, Platinum Blonde was inducted into Canada's Walk of Fame at the Canada's Rock of Fame induction ceremony at Massey Hall.